Have Your Cake And Eat It - 10 ways to be balanced with your diet and still get results.

 But I get it, I also want to have my cake and eat it.
 Literally.
 I want to perform well, I want to look good in my speedos, but also I want to eat biscuits, drink beer and eat peanut butter with a spoon out of the jar.

 But can you have both?

 How can you too be like the IG ‘celebrity’ sporting 6 packs, golden tans, back squatting 180kg and gloating of their post workout binge of pop tarts and Oreo’s.
-Is it down to genetics, assistance (steroids in the ass), a bit of both or can we also scoff fast food and expect to see results.
+Is it down to genetics, assistance (steroids), a bit of both or can we also scoff fast food and expect to see results.